SunjianGroup/magus/README.md

 # Contributors
 MAGUS is developed by Prof. Jian Sun's group at the School of Physics at Nanjing University.
 Please contact us with email (magus@nju.edu.cn) if you have any questions concerning MAGUS.

-The current main developers are:
+The main contributors are:
+- Jian Sun
 - Hao Gao
 - Junjie Wang
 - Yu Han